![]() |

 it tells the story as opposed to oh you gotta use this song because

 it's a great song."
-It seems that lately

 concept albums have been making somewhat of a surprising comeback.
 Coheed